ShawxingKwok/Tracer/README.md

-# Tracer
+# Tracer(Not released yet)
 Generates extensional properties orienting to inner traceable elements, and replaces traditional dependency injection tools like dagger, kodein and koin.

+## Effect

 ## Preliminary Notes
 `Kotlin Native` and `Kotlin JS` are not supported.
 Because they lack `context receiver` which is essential in this tool.

-There is an android extension at [tracer-android-traditional](https://github.com/ApolloKwok/TracerAndroidTraditional) for you to refer after you learned this.
+If you are developing android, see [tracer extension on traditional android](https://github.com/ApolloKwok/TracerAndroidTraditional) after you learned this.

-## Usage

 ## Setup
 Configure your `build.gradle` as below.